+1. Baby Polar Bears in the USA.
 Polar bear cubs play in Kaktovik, Alaska, an Inupiat native village located within the Arctic National Wildlife Refuge (ANWR) along the Beaufort Sea.
 For the Inupiat and Gwich’in communities in the region, protecting the animals they share their home with (like these little guys) is crucial.
 As the sea ice continues to vanish due to climate change, polar bears in the Alaskan Arctic that used to spend time hunting seals on the frozen ocean far from shore are now looking for food on land, putting themselves and the local population in danger.

+2. Arctic Spring.
 The Brooks Range spreads over a thousand kilometers through Canada, Alaska and the Arctic National Wildlife Refuge.
 I have seen the harsh beauty of its mountain range by air, flying to and from villages in the Alaskan Arctic while documenting climate change for the past two years.
 This past spring was the first time I saw the landscape of the Brooks Range by land.
 Words cannot describe its magic.

+3. Wild and Free.
 The practice of dogs pulling a sled, now known as mushing, has been happening in the Arctic since 2000 BC.
 It is now the state sport of Alaska and every spring champion dog musher Brent Sass and the incredible sled dog athletes of Wild and Free Kennel head out to a camp in the Northern Brooks Range that is accessible only by dog sled.
 Together with fellow mushers they spend a month camping, guiding and teaching lucky high school students and visitors to mush.
 Traveling through this amazing, quiet wilderness by dog team felt like being a part of the landscape itself, frozen in time, and free.